nk2028/opencc-web/README.md

+# opencc-web

-in-browser implementation of OpenCC 2
+In-browser implementation of OpenCC